India Today (TV channel)

-India Today (formerly Headlines Today) is a 24-hour English language television news channel based in Noida, Uttar Pradesh that carries news, current affairs and business programming in India.
+India Today is a 24-hour English language television news channel based in Noida, Uttar Pradesh that carries news, current affairs and business programming in India.
 The channel is owned by TV Today Network Ltd, which is a part of Living Media.

 History

 The channel was launched in 2003 as a sister channel of the Hindi Aaj Tak news channel.
-It is one of the four news channels from the TV Today Network stable, the others being Aaj Tak, Tez and Delhi Aaj Tak.
+It is one of the four news channels from the TV Today Network stable, the others being Aaj Tak, Aajtak Tez and Delhi Aaj Tak.
 Alok Verma was brought in as the Executive Producer to successfully launch TV Today group's foray into the English news channel category.
 It aired and produced the animated political cartoon "So Sorry"; each episode satirises recent events in the news featuring extremely dramatised versions of said events and hyper-caricaturized versions of political figures including Prime Minister of India Narendra Modi, CCP General Secretary Xi Jinping and President of the United States Joe Biden.
 In September 2015, media watchers flagged the channel for unethical use of footage and sexist content.